bharatsdev/fabretail/README.md

 ## Component
-	Product : This is for product category like grocery or non-grocery Customer : This component will handle the type of customer. e.g Employee affilated or more then 2 year old customer Discount : All the discount processing logic will be handled by Discount component
+	Product : This is for product category like grocery or non-grocery Customer : This component will handle the type of customer. e.g Employee affiliated or more then 2 year old customer Discount : All the discount processing logic will be handled by Discount component

 ## Component Testing

+	1- Execute test , we can test by executing all the test one by one 2- mvn clean install  : this will execute all the test and create jar

 ## TODO

+	Integration Test
+	UML Diagram
+	LLD
+	Create bill amount as rest endpoint processDiscountOnBill